ItsAML/X-Ui-to-Marzban/README.md

-# Marzban User Template Manager
+# X-Ui To Marzban Migrate Script

- | Simply Show, Add, Modify and Delete User Templates With This Script.
+ | Simply Transfer Your Users From X-Ui to Marzban

 ## Table of Contents
 - [About](#about)